akalkatzakos/akalkatzakos.github.io/_posts/2015-07-12-quick-akka-example.md

 }
 ```

-sbt file with Akka dependencies are
+The sbt file with Akka dependencies is

 ```Scala
 name := "SimpleAkkaExample"